ngolatka/electronics/README.md

 # What's this about
-This is a collection of Schematics and technical descriptions of various electronic circuits, mostly on hobbyist / DIY level.
+This is a collection of schematics and technical descriptions of various electronic circuits, mostly on hobbyist / DIY level.

 Unless otherwise noted, circuits are designed by [ngolatka](https://github.com/ngolatka).